hack-the-heart/starter-ios/README.md

 ```

 DataDownloadRecord is used to keep track of the CSV files have been downloaded.
 This is to make sure we do not download the CSV file twice on app launch.

-## HealthKit

-Check out `HealthKitSync.swift` and `HealthKitManager.swift` to see how we are working with HealthKit.

-If you would like to add support for handling new data types from HealthKit, do a project wide search for this text `//TODO-ADD-NEW-DATA-TYPE`.
-These are all the places where you would need to add new strings, constants, logic, and etc for your new data type.

-## Server Syncing

-The starter iOS apps syncs with NodeJS/CloudantDB.
-See the [Starter NodeJS](https://github.com/health-hacks/starter-nodejs-server) page for more information on getting that setup.

-Check out `ServerSync.swift` to see more details.
-We are using the [swift-cloudant](https://github.com/cloudant/swift-cloudant) library to facilitate pulling down and store objects in the CloudantDB (on our NodeJS server).

-**Setup**

-Create a new set of credentials in your Cloudant DB Admin page or use the one that was created during the `Starter NodeJS` setup.
-Fill out these credentials in `ServerSync.swift`.